Home

 Data Manipulation

-1. Aggregate Functions – Originating from statistics, these functions are insanely helpful in generating quick insights from data sets.
+1. Aggregate Functions - These functions are helpful in generating quick insights from data sets.

 • COUNT - It counts the number of observations.